Neopuyo/NeopuyoToken/documentation/tokenizerDocumentation.md

 Not **mined**, the quantity is determined by the issuer
 This **asset** doesn't necessarily have to be a unit of cryptocurrency; it could be a right to access a service, loyalty points, and so on

+🔻 **Ticker**
+A short combination of letters that is used to represent an asset.
+- ETH Ethereum
+- BTC Bitcoin

 🔻 **BlockChain**
 enables **tokens** to be created, stored, transferred, and transacted in a real-time, immutable manneracross a decentralized peer-to-peer network.
 Anything of value can be tracked/traded virtually.